marvelefe/vit-brain-tumor/README.md

 - [Results](#results)
 - [Acknowledgements](#acknowledgements)

-## Project Overview
-This project leverages the power of Vision Transformers (ViTs) to classify medical images of tumors.
-The model is built using the `vit-pytorch` library, providing a robust architecture that captures complex patterns in medical imagery.

 ## Folder Structure

 ```
-VIT-POC/
-│
 ├── data/                   # Dataset directory (Not included)
-├── venv/                   # Python virtual environment
-├── .gitignore              # Files and directories to be ignored by Git
-├── accuracy.png            # Plot of accuracy over epochs
-├── Archive.zip             # Compressed archive containing project files
 ├── best_model.pth          # Saved model with the best validation accuracy
-├── classes.png             # Visual representation of class images
-├── cleanup.py              # Script for cleaning up data or files
+├── cleanup.py              # Script for cleaning up the dataset
-├── confusion_matrix.png    # Confusion matrix plot
-├── data.zip                # Compressed dataset (Not included)
-├── debug.py                # Script for debugging
-├── epochs.png              # Plot of training and validation loss over epochs
-├── loss.png                # Plot of loss over epochs
-├── prediction_result.png   # Image prediction result visualization
-├── README.md               # This README file
 ├── requirements.txt        # List of required Python packages
 ├── test.py                 # Script for testing the model on new images
 ├── train.py                # Script for training the model